m3y54m/Embedded-Engineering-Roadmap/README.md

 Some of the resources mentioned here will just be used as references.
 Refer to them only when you need them.

+**Symbols Guide:**

+👶 : Indicates easy-to-understand and beginner-friendly references.
+Refer to them if you do not have much knowledge in embedded systems.

-The 💎 symbol is to indicate well-known references that have really invaluable and comprehensive content.
-If you want to deepen your understanding of a topic, refer to the resources marked with a 💎 icon.
+💎 : Indicates well-known references that have truly invaluable and comprehensive content.
+Refer to them if you want to deepen your understanding of a topic.
 _________________

 ### Soft Skills